Top of main content

 • start another personal contract purchase with a different car

-It’s important to read the terms and conditions carefully.
-Some car dealers may charge for excessive wear and tear, and damage, or if you exceed the mileage limit in the contract, which can affect the amount you end up spending.
+Make sure you read the terms and conditions carefully.
+Some car dealers may charge for damage, excessive wear and tear, or if you exceed the mileage limit – affecting the amount you end up spending.

 Personal car leasing or personal contract hire (PCH)

-This is similar to renting a car as you don't get to keep it at the end of the contract.
+Personal car leasing is similar to renting a car, as you don't get to keep it at the end of the contract.
 You'll usually have to pay some rental costs in advance and then regular monthly payments.
-These may be higher, but you may get non-fuel running costs, such as road tax or servicing included.
+These may be higher, but you may get non-fuel running costs such as road tax or servicing included.

 Things to consider

-As with any loan, it’s important to make sure you can afford to keep up the monthly payments before you enter into the agreement.
+As with any loan, you must be able to afford the monthly payments before you enter into the agreement.

 • insurance